Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 2. Deer Beds

 Deer beds are another indication that deer are active in an area.
-Deer beds are little patches on the ground that appeared clear as if something had been lying there.
+Deer beds are little patches on the ground that appear clear as if something had been lying there.
 Deer beds are a good sign when you are scouting for deer.

 3. Deer Scat